davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 Hybrid Assignment: Accommodating Small Groups Within a Course
 =============================================================

-For some courses, the manual assignment strategy isn't feasible to execute, and the automated assignment strategy doesn't accommodate the existing cohorts that exist in the student body.
-The enrollment may be too large to complete manual assignments effectively, or only some of the students may have strong defining characteristics among an otherwise diverse student body.
-For these courses, you can use a hybrid of the two strategies to implement the cohort feature.
+For some courses, the manual assignment strategy is not feasible to execute, and the automated assignment strategy does not accommodate existing cohorts in the student body.
+The enrollment might be too large to complete manual assignments effectively, or only some of the students might have strong defining characteristics among an otherwise diverse student body.
+For these courses, you can use a hybrid of the two strategies to implement cohorts.

 An example is a course that enrolls members of an alumni association.
-The alumni want an opportunity for private interactions, so manual assignment of those students to a cohort makes sense.
-For other students in the class, manual assignment isn't needed: you create one or more automated cohorts for those students.
+The alumni want an opportunity to have private interactions, so manual assignment of those students to a cohort makes sense.
+For other students in the class, manual assignment is not needed: you can create one or more automated cohorts for those students.

 Before you implement the hybrid strategy, you identify the characteristics that define existing cohorts in the student body.
-You also decide whether you want the rest of the students in the course to be divided into their own, similarly- sized cohorts, or if you want them all to be in just one other cohort.
+You also decide whether you want the remaining students in the course to be divided into their own, similarly- sized cohorts, or if you want them all to be in just one other cohort.

-After you enable the cohort feature, you create a manual cohort for each cohort that you identified.
+After you enable cohorts, you create a manual cohort for each cohort that you identified.
 You manually assign students who belong to those cohorts to the corresponding cohorts.
-You also set up automated cohorts for the other students in the course, or rely on the default cohort.
-The students who are not assigned to a manual cohort are automatically assigned to one of the automated cohorts, or to the default cohort if you choose to use it, when they view the **Discussion** page or a discussion topic in the course content.
-(For best results when you use this strategy, you complete all manual assignments before the course starts and students begin viewing discussion topics.)
+You also set up automated cohorts for the other students in the course, or rely on the default automated cohort.
+Any students who are not assigned to a manual cohort are automatically assigned to one of the automated cohorts, or to the default cohort if you choose to use it, when they view the **Discussion** page or a discussion topic in the course content.
+(For best results when you use this strategy, you should complete all manual cohort assignments before the course starts and students begin viewing discussion topics.)

 For more information, see :ref:`Implementing the Automated Assignment Strategy` and :ref:`Implementing the Manual Assignment Strategy`.